AI

 Legal research is where AI shows both its power and its danger.
 An AI that can search case law across jurisdictions in seconds is incredibly valuable.
 An AI that invents cases is a malpractice claim waiting to happen.

-The ABA’s first ethics guidance on AI, Formal Opinion 512, addresses this directly.
+The ABA Formal Opinion 512 (July 2024) established the ethical framework requiring lawyers to have “reasonable understanding” of AI capabilities and limitations.
 Before submitting materials to a court, lawyers must review AI output including citations to authority and correct errors.
 This is not optional guidance.
 This is an ethical requirement.
+The Bluebook’s 22nd edition (September 2025) even provided the first standardized citation format for AI in legal research.

-Time savings are substantial.
-Some legal research AI cuts pretrial preparation time by 10-30% and trial preparation by 20-50%.
+Time savings are substantial when lawyers remain in control.
 But those savings come from AI handling the mechanical parts of research while lawyers focus on analysis and strategy.

 Discovery management where volume overwhelms humans